 Branch of Service: Infantry

-From Providence, he enlisted on 12 August 1861 in Company F, 4th Rhode Island Infantry.
+In 1860 he was a 21 year old laborer in Rehoboth, MA.
+He enlisted on 12 August 1861 in Company F, 4th Rhode Island Infantry.
 He was promoted and mustered as First Sergeant on 30 October and appointed 2nd Lieutenant on 20 November 1861.
-He was wounded in action at New Berne, NC on 14 March 1862.
-He was promoted to First Lieutenant to date from 11 August 1862.
+He was wounded in action at New Berne, NC on 14 March 1862 and was promoted to First Lieutenant to date from 11 August 1862.

 On the Campaign